 The Subterranean Structure: an integration of man-made form and nature

 Far from crowded cities, the Miho Museum is nestled among the verdant Shigaraki Mountains.
 The path to the museum angles toward its entrance through a tunnel and over a bridge that spans two mountain ridges.
-When approaching, one can see tantalizing glimpses of the glass roofs above the pine-filled mountain slope.
-As with the earthly paradise in the old Chinese tale, "Peach Blossom Spring", most of the museum is hidden.
+When approaching, you can see tantalizing glimpses of the glass roofs above the pine-filled mountain slope.
+As with the earthly paradise in the classical Chinese poem, "Peach Blossom Valley", most of the museum building is hidden.

 The Interior: an experience of luminous, open space

 Once inside, one perceives a dramatic change from that of the museum's exterior.
-Sunlight softly pours through the louvered space-frames of the roof into a spacious reception area and illuminates the honey-colored limestone walls, giving them a warm glow.
+Sunlight softly pours through the louvered glass roofs into a spacious reception area and illuminates the honey-colored limestone walls, giving them a warm glow.
 The sense of breadth and distance is further extended by panoramic views of the distant mountains that surround the building.

-"I am certain that those who come here will understand that I consciously designed the museum to be assimilated into nature."
-As this remark by Mr. Pei suggests, the museum is a magnificent embodiment of two aspects of architecture: a structure standing in nature and at the same time being a part of nature.
+"I think you can see a very conscious attempt on my part to make the silhouette of the building comfortable in the natural landscape."
+As this remark by Dr. Pei suggests, the museum is a magnificent embodiment of two aspects of architecture: a structure standing in nature and at the same time being a part of nature.